terriadsit/fibonacci-web-app/README.md

 * Add more tests
 * Add myLogger
 * Remove console.logs or change to myLogger
-* Remove and add comments
+* Remove excess and add pertinent comments
-Lljyf